Hoaper/ResourcePacks-Telegram-Bot/README.md

 <p>Me should to work more with this project (he (probably) has a few bugs)

-##COPYRIGHTS: use it only for personal purpose
+## COPYRIGHTS: use it only in personal purpose